madve2/cacophony-of-pixels/README.md

 To make it work as a screensaver:

+1. Create a new folder, called "dist" or something.
-1. Copy everything from ```%APPDATA%\npm\node_modules\electron-prebuilt\dist```
+2. Copy everything from ```%APPDATA%\npm\node_modules\electron-prebuilt\dist``` to it.
-2. Create a folder called "app" in the "resources" folder, and copy your app files (including main.js and package.json) to it.
+3. Create a folder called "app" in the "resources" folder, and copy the app files (*.js, index.html, package.json) to it.
-3. Rename "electron.exe" to "cacophony-of-pixels*.scr*", to turn it into a screensaver.
+4. Rename "electron.exe" to "cacophony-of-pixels*.scr*", to turn it into a screensaver.
-4. Done!
+5. Done!

 There are some nice electron packagers if you'd prefer that over these manual steps, but I didn't have the time to experiment with those before the jam.